Chandi371/Bruteforcezip-for-termux/README.md

 ./brute2

-warning: this is for only educational purpose and this is cracker of small passwords and u can modify my code and use it how u want
+warning: this is for only educational purpose and this will find only 10 character and no symbols